Lord Xinling

-Lord Xinling (Chinese: 信陵君, d.
-243 BC), born Wei Wuji (魏無忌), was a prominent aristocrat, statesman and general of the Warring States period and one of the Four Lords of the Warring States.
+Lord Xinling (信陵君, died c.243 BC), born Wei Wuji (魏無忌), was a prominent aristocrat, statesman and general of the Warring States period and one of the Four Lords of the Warring States.
+(Note: The other three were Lord Mengchang, Lord Pingyuan and Lord Chunshen.)
 The son of King Zhao of Wei, and the half-brother of King Anxi of Wei, he served the State of Wei as Senior General.

 Biography

 The title 'Xinling' refers to Wei Wuji's fief in Xinling (present day Ningling County in Henan), which was awarded to him by his half brother King Anxi on the death of their father in 277 BC.

 House guests

 The concept of house guests (門客) refers to a social institution during the period when aristocrats would provide food and lodging to talented men and use them as retainers.
 Lord Xinling, famed for his readiness to provide for talented men, had three thousand retainers in his service at its peak.

 The Battle of Handan

 When Qin invaded Zhao and besieged its capital Handan, Lord Pingyuan, another of the Four Lords, requested help from Xinling, who was his brother-in-law.
 Xinling was unable to get help from his master, the King of Wei.
 However, the Queen of Wei saw him as a benefactor, as he had once arrested the man who murdered her father, so she helped him secure the imperial seal.
-Using the seal, Xinling attempted to seize control of the Wei army, but was met with refusal from the Wei general Jin Bi.
-Xinling then sent a retainer called Zhu Hai, who assassinated General Jin by pummelling the latter to death with a heavy hammer, and installed Zhu Hai as his own general.
+Using the seal, Xinling attempted to seize control of the Wei army, but was met with refusal from the Wei general Jin Bi (晉鄙).
+Xinling then sent a retainer called Zhu Hai (朱亥), who assassinated General Jin by pummelling the latter to death with a heavy hammer, and installed Zhu Hai as his own general.
 Together, they marched to Handan and successfully defeated the Qin forces, relieving the siege.
 He was honored by the King of Zhao above his own brother-in-law and Lord Chunshen of Chu.
-However, his own half-brother King Anxi was angry with the theft of the seal and the summary killing of General Jin, so Xinling stayed in Zhao for many years rather than return to face the wrath of his own king in Wei.
+However, his own half-brother King Anxi was angry with the theft of the seal and the summary killing of General Jin, so Xinling stayed in Zhao for many years rather than returning to face the wrath of his own king in Wei.